ROV training

 Remote Operating Vehicle (ROV) training with UHI North, West and Hebrides and DRIFT Offshore

-This course provides a solid foundation in the core systems that power and control modern subsea ROVs.
-Combining classroom learning with hands-on training, it focuses on three key technical domains:
+This intensive programme provides foundational knowledge and hands-on experience in the core systems that power and control modern subsea ROVs.

 • Electrical Systems